-The key constraint identified was "The Castlefield Corridor", the route between Deansgate station and Manchester Piccadilly platforms 13 and 14.
+The key constraint identified was "The Castlefield Corridor", the route between Castlefield Junction and Manchester Piccadilly platforms 13 and 14.
 This is a major pinch-point on the route due to the number of different services having to be funnelled onto a two-track section of railway.
-This both limits timetabling options for the area and magnifies delays.
+This both limits timetabling options for the area and magnifies delays, potentially affecting services across the Pennines and on to the East Coast Main Line as well as services to and from Scotland via the West Coast Main Line, services to the Midlands via the Hope Valley route. and finally all the local and regional services in the North West.
 The structure of the Manchester Recovery Task Force timetable was introduced from the December 2022 timetable change.
+The December 2022 timetable change meant that previously operated services have been removed in order to reduce frequency through Central Manchester and support reliable service provision.
+The Manchester and North-West Transformation Programme (MNTP) is designed to deliver capacity improvements that allow these services to operate fully, whilst also providing scope for future enhancements such as train lengthening and reliability improvements that will benefit both Manchester and the wider North of England.